Design ME’s Guide To Using Google's "People Also Search For" Feature

 For instance, contemplate how many times you’ve glanced past the “people also search for” (PASF) feature on Google without a second thought.

 You undoubtedly know it’s there.
+You may even have memorized the Google search console by heart.
 We’ve all seen it–but has it really registered for you?
 Have you contemplated why it’s there or the many benefits it can offer?

 Specifically, Google has noticed the power the “people also search for” feature can wield, honing into those capabilities ever since 2018 when it supercharged the algorithm.